 10-3-17 till 17-4-17,attached to 7th labour coy,ASC

-on 5th aug 1917,a bullet penetrated his head and he received a bullet wound to his left hand,he was evacuated to the 46th CCS at mendingham,but died two days later.
+on 5th aug 1917,a bullet penetrated his head and he received a bullet wound to his left hand,he was evacuated to the 46th CCS at Mendinghem,but died two days later.

-on 14th november 1917,a grave registration unit informed his family,that his grave had been recorded and marked in mendingham british cemetery.
+on 14th November 1917,a grave registration unit informed his family,that his grave had been recorded and marked in Mendinghem British cemetery.

 August 1914 : in Tidworth.
 Part of 7th Brigade in 3rd Division.